Works agreements explained: From working hours to working from home

 The BetrVG regulates a number of co-determination rights of the works council that must be observed without exception.
 Examples: Introduction of short-time working or overtime, distribution of daily working hours, etc.

-- If the parties within the company cannot agree on such issues, a company conciliation committee will be convened at the request of one party.
+• If the parties within the workplace cannot agree on such issues, a company arbitration committee will be convened at the request of one party.

-- The conciliation committee can settle the matter by means of a unilateral binding decision.
+• The arbitration committee can settle the matter by means of a unilateral binding decision.

-- If an enforceable company agreement is terminated, a continuing effect applies.
+• If an enforceable works agreement is terminated, a continuing effect (“Nachwirkung“) applies.
 This means that the agreement continues to apply even after the notice period has expired until the parties conclude a new agreement.
 The reason for this is to avoid a regulatory gap during the transition period.

 Voluntary works agreements

-In addition to mandatory co-determination rights, the parties in the company may also conclude voluntary works agreements.
+In addition to mandatory co-determination rights, the parties in the workplace may also conclude voluntary agreements.
 This is only possible if no collective agreement exists on the same matter.
 Examples include environmental protection measures, setting up social facilities, or rules on voluntary benefits such as bonuses or loyalty payments.

-- If the parties within the company cannot agree on voluntary issues, a company conciliation committee can only act with the mutual consent of both parties.
+• If the parties within the workplace cannot agree on voluntary issues, a company conciliation committee can only act with the mutual consent of both parties.

-- If a voluntary company agreement is terminated, there is no continuing effect.
+• If a voluntary works agreement is terminated, there is no continuing effect.
 It expires at the end of the notice period.
 However, the parties to the agreement may agree on a continuing effect (section 77 (6) BetrVG).

 Free initial consultation with a lawyer